West End Draught

 West End Draught, commonly referred to as red tins, is a South Australian lager brewed by Lion, a subsidiary of Japanese company Kirin.

+History

+The Lanfear brothers were three British siblings who developed the West End breweries in Australia during the 19th century.
+At that time, the company's shareholders were British too.
+Albert Lanfear left West End in 1893 to develop Lion Brewery.

-It was formerly brewed by the South Australian Brewing Company on Port Road, Thebarton, which was taken over Lion in 1993.
+West End Draught was formerly brewed by the South Australian Brewing Company on Port Road, Thebarton, which was taken over by Lion in 1993.
 The company continued to trade as SA Brewing until 1 May 2019.
-Lion continues to use the name "West End Brewery" for its current brewery and website, which was the name of a former brewery on Hindley Street, taken over by SA Brewing in 1888.
+Lion continues to use the name West End Brewery for its current brewery and website, which was the name of a former brewery on Hindley Street, taken over by SA Brewing in 1888.